Close Menu

 Capcom confirmed that the massive performance overhaul, which includes a rebuilt shader pre compilation system, smarter biome streaming, and improved CPU thread scheduling, will arrive on December 16, 2025.
 This is the same day Title Update 4 goes live on all platforms.
 The update includes more than 100 different CPU and GPU optimizations aimed at fixing the stutter, frame pacing issues, and overall instability that pushed so many players away.
 I was pretty damned vocal about my frustrations with the game, and I hope this really does do what Capcom said it will.

 Fingers crossed that it really helps and brings those fans who bounced when the performance issues became too much.
-Capcom also mentioned that additional PC focused optimization patches are planned for January 2026, which should help smooth out deeper problems like shader compilation spikes and streaming hitches on certain hardware setups.
+Capcom also mentioned that additional PC focused optimization patches are planned for January 2026 and February 2026, which should help smooth out deeper problems like shader compilation spikes and streaming hitches on certain hardware setups.
 Combined with the quality-of-life improvements like better tracking tools, more responsive mounts, and faster region transitions, this finally feels like the update that Wilds has needed.

 Capcom wrapped up the showcase by confirming another Monster Hunter presentation for early 2026, where we will get final launch details for Stories 3 and a clearer look at what is next for Wilds after TU4.
 While the delay from December 8 to December 10 was not ideal, the showcase itself delivered exactly what players needed.
 It reassured fans that Capcom is listening and showed that there is a real plan to get Wilds back on track while pushing Stories 3 toward a strong launch next year.